rad15f/Graduate-Admission-Python-Project/README.md

 https://graphviz.org/download/ install any version and replace the path to your path Code No GUI (line 217) example: 'C:\\Program Files (x86)\\graphviz-2.38\\release\\bin' <- this is my path replace with yours os.environ["PATH"] += os.pathsep + 'C:/Program Files (x86)/Graphviz/bin'
-Main code: If you have it installed in another path, change this path at the top of the Main.py file (line 52).
+Code PYQT5: If you have it installed in another path, change this path at the top of the Main.py file (line 52).
 Check Technical Consideration for further details

 Note: Using Anaconda environment saves the stress of the above apart from those in asterisk and the link.
 The link above is an application which works with pydotplus to plot decision trees.